 Alternatively, you can run AB Commander, and choose the Help - Enter License Key command from its main menu.

-IMPORTANT: When entering your licensing information, make sure you enter your name and the license key exactly as they are shown on your license certificate, including all capitalization and punctuation.
+IMPORTANT: When entering your license information, make sure you enter your name and the license key exactly as they are shown on your order receipt, including all capitalization and punctuation.
 Otherwise, AB Commander may not accept the license key or may not register your information properly.
-You may wish to copy and paste the name and key from our message into the form, to avoid typos.
+You may wish to copy and paste the name and the key from our message into the form, to avoid typos.

 Yes, you can use the same license key, provided that you are installing it on no more computers than included in your license.
 Please refer to the file License.txt (installed along with other files of AB Commander) for the detailed description of the terms of using this software on more than one computer.
 For information on our site license and quantity discounts, please visit our Online Store .